Triangular Arrays using context-free grammar: GPK numbers and the grammar of Hao et al.

 We associate to this grammar a system of differential equations.
 By solving it combinatorially, the $\mathcal{Z}$-structure is a species of structures as illustrated in Figure \ref{ZG-structure}.

 Hence, $\mathcal{Z}$ is the set of $\mathcal{G}$-structures, with

 Now consider the blue line, which we call the backbone.
-For the language in Randrianirina \cite{randrianirinahal-05091963}, each point on the backbone is associated with a connected component, and the author associates the species $\mathcal{Z}$ to a sequence $\big( Z(n,k) \big)_{n,k \ge 0}$, where $Z(n,k)$ is the number of $\mathcal{Z}$-structures on $n$ points having $k$ connected components.
+For the language in Randrianirina \cite{randrianirinahal-05091963}, each point on the backbone is associated with a connected component, and the author associates the species $\mathcal{Z}$ to a sequence $\big( Z(n,k) \big)_{n,k \ge 0}$, where $Z(n,k)$ is the number of $\mathcal{Z}$-structures on $n$ points having $k$ connected components. \\ Now consider a sequence $\big( F(n,k) \big)_{n,k \ge 0}$ satisfying \eqref{recu} with $\coul{a} = a_2 n + a_1 k + a_0$, $\coul{b} = 1$, and the usual initial conditions.
+The grammar $G$ from \eqref{gram2} associated with this sequence is thus